-The written materials were assessed between September 29th and October 1st 2024.
-On October 2nd the committee members visited the premises of MIEEK Larnaca, in Larnaca, and had a series of meetings with:
+Written materials were assessed between September 29th and October 1^{st,} 2024.
+On October 4th the committee members visited the premises of MIEEK Nicosia, and had a series of meetings with:

-- a) the General Manager, the Coordinator, the QA and the IT-Officer of MIEEK, the Manager and the Assistant Manager of MIEEK Paralimni-Avgorou-Larnaka, the program coordinator of Automotive Engineering, the managers and assistant managers of MIEEK Paphou, MIEEK Limassol and MIEEK Lefkosia
+- a) the General Manager, the Manager, the Coordinator, the QA and the IT-Officer of MIEEK, the Manager and assistant manager of MIEEK Nicosia, the Manager and the Assistant Manager of MIEEK Paralimni, of Avgorou, of Larnaka and MIEEK Limassol and program coordinators MIEEK Paphos

 - b) members of the teaching staff

 - c) students from MIEEK Nicosia

+- d) stakeholders

-- d) members of the administration
+- e) members of the administration

-The meetings included presentations by and discussions with the management of the Institution and the program coordinators, followed by meetings with the teaching personnel and students.
+The meetings included presentations and discussions with the management of the Institution and the program coordinators, followed by meetings with the teaching personnel and students.